Rayman Raving Rabbids 2: Story

-The game starts with a breaking news over the Rabbids invading the Earth in large, yellow, flying submarines.
-They run amok as the world leaders have a conference and attack an announcer woman named Jennifer Hart broadcasting amidst the chaos.
+After Rayman completed all trials, following 15 days in the first game, the Rabbids, having grown tired of the Glade of Dreams, decide to invade Earth.
+When a breaking news report is issued, the Rabbids begin invading the Earth in large, yellow, flying submarines.
+They run amok and attack an announcer woman named Jennifer Hart, broadcasting in Paris amidst the chaos (she also mentioned that the world leaders were having a conference about this).
 This appears to be coming from Rayman's TV, as he sets off to put a stop to the Rabbids' plans.
 Later, Rayman is seen infiltrating a mall overrun by Rabbids.
 As he's about to sneak in, he disguises himself wearing two socks on his head, a headband with two makeshift eyes, and inhaling helium into his lungs (in order to disguise his voice, thus blending in more with the other Rabbids).
 He then picks up a soda can and throws it to distract two guard Rabbids and steals one of their plungers.
-Rayman climbs to the roof of the facility and peers through a skylight, where he observes the Rabbids watching a montage of everyday human life (which are actually all the minigames in the game) to study them, planning to learn to act like humans.
+Rayman climbs to the roof of the facility and peers through a skylight, where he observes the Rabbids watching a montage of everyday human life (which are actually all related to some minigames in the game) to study them, planning to learn to act like humans.
 Seconds later, one of the males jerks its head, noticing Rayman's presence.
 Accidentally, he falls into the mall and is spotted.
-The Rabbid Leader, a Rabbid with split color eyes — walks up to him and whips out a European Wii copy of the first Raving Rabbids game.
+The Rabbid Leader, a Rabbid with split color eyes, walks up to him and whips out a European Wii copy of the first Raving Rabbids game.
 Taking a look at the cover, it seems to recognize Rayman.
 Thinking quickly, Rayman screams "BWAAAAAAAAH!", convincing the Rabbids that he is one of their own.
-Rayman and the Rabbids are then led into an airborne submarine, taking him to a location for invasion.
+Rayman and the Rabbids are then led into an airborne submarine, taking them to a location for invasion.

 Nintendo DS story

 The Nintendo DS version of the game features a similar storyline with a few differences.
-The Wii version shows how Rayman invades the Rabbids HQ in disguise, while the DS storyline explains how Rayman followed the Rabbids to Earth and learns on how the Rabbids plan to act like humans.
-He then decides to help the humans by following the Rabbids on each area of the world (i.e. USA, Europe, Asia, etc.) by collecting information and evidence on the Rabbids antics and behavior.
+The Wii version shows how Rayman invades the Rabbids HQ in disguise, while the DS storyline explains how Rayman followed the Rabbids to Earth and learns how the Rabbids plan to act like humans.
+He then decides to help the humans by following the Rabbids in each area of the world (i.e., USA, Europe, Asia, etc.) by collecting information and evidence on the Rabbids antics and behavior.
 While remarking that the Rabbids are too stupid to understand the world and its culture, he still knows that they are a dangerous threat.
 He then gives the info to the humans to help prevent any more Rabbid attacks in the future at the end of story mode, which happened again.